- Rank:

 Mr. Rowe was a seaman first class on the U.S.S.
 Arizona when he was killed.

 Mr. Rowe and another former Collingswood student, Walter Hamilton Simon, enlisted in the same place and on the same day — Oct.
 16, 1940.
-Mr. Simon graduated in 1937, and it isn’t clear whether the two men knew each other before they joined the Navy.
+Mr. Simon graduated from high school in 1937.
+It isn’t clear whether the two men knew each other before they joined the Navy.
 Mr. Simon was also killed on the Arizona.

-Sources: The Courier-Post of Camden, New Jersey; Navy muster rolls; Collingswood High School yearbooks; Census.
+Sources: The Courier-Post of Camden, New Jersey; Navy enlistment records and muster rolls; Collingswood High School yearbooks; Census.
 This profile was researched and written on behalf of the U.S.S.
 Arizona Mall Memorial at the University of Arizona.